 The most common relay is a switch operated by an electromagnet.
-It consists of an iron-cored coil and a pivoted armature.
-When the coil is energised, one end of the armature is attracted to the electromagnet and the other end presses two or more contacts together; contacts may also be opened by this movement of the armature.
+It consists of ari iron-cored coil and a pivoted armature.
+When the coil is energised, one ~nd_pfthe armature is attracted to the electromagnet and the other end presses two or more contacts together; contacts may also be opened by this movement of the armature.

 Relays are either normally closed (NC) or normally open (NO).
-In the first type, when the coil is energised the contacts are open; the contacts close when the coil is de-energised.
-In the NO relay, the contacts are closed when the coil is energised, and open when it is deenergised.
+In the first=type, when the coil is energised the contacts are open; the contacts close when the coilsis deenergised.
+In the NO relay, the contacts are closed when the coil is energised, and open when it is de-energised.
 In effect, the relay is an automatic switch.

-Relays are normally designed to operate when a very small current flows in the coil.
-Thus, a small current can be made to switch a larger current on or off, just as a contactor functions from a distant point (remote control).
+Relays are normally designed to operate when a very small current flows in the co~.
+Thus, a small current can be made to switch a larger current on or off, just as a contactor :functions from a distant point (remote control).
 They are also used in bell and telephone systems, and have a wide application in industry.